Azure Log Analytics

 - Adds an Azure Application Insights resource named `app-insights` that uses the Log Analytics workspace for log storage.

-- References the Application Insights resource in the `ExampleProject`.
+- References the Application Insights resource in the consuming project.

 For more information, see [Azure Application Insights integration](/integrations/cloud/azure/azure-application-insights/).